A Canadian river story

 Telling the story of conservation

 Storytelling is a lot like conservation.
 By telling stories of the past, we are helping remember the history of an area.
-Conservation works in a similar fashion: it keeps the land safe from the dramatic changes of development and invasive species, so that it often looks much like it did in the past, and will remain into the future.
+Conservation works in a similar fashion: it keeps the land safe from the dramatic changes as a result of development and invasive species, so that it often looks much like it did in the past, and will remain into the future.

 The Nature Conservancy of Canada is currently helping to protect more than 3,100 kilometres of rivers flowing across Canada.
-Conserving these watersheds means protecting hundreds of species that rely on rivers for their survival.
+Conserving these watersheds means protecting hundreds of species that rely on them for their survival.